iainemslie/YahooFinanceScraping/README.md

 6. Update the visualization scripts to pull from database instead of .csv files
 7. Compile daily reports based on daily price action for all symbols in S&P
 8. When we get daily data, create additional single table to compare all symbols
+9. Use Matplotlib to create candle charts for 1d 1m data

 # References